 What happens if I get a fine or PCN?

-In most cases, Octopus Electric Vehicles is the registered owner of the car, so all fines and PCNs from local authorities, police and private companies are sent to us.
+In most cases, Octopus EV is the registered owner of the vehicle, so any fines or PCNs from local authorities, police, or private companies will be issued to us.

 What happens when we transfer liability to you?

-• We’ll email you to let you know if we’ve received a fine for the car.
-In most cases this will be directly to the driver, but in some cases (such as business contract hire) this may be the company.
+We’ll email you to let you know that we’ve received a fine for the vehicle.
+In most cases, this will be sent directly to the driver.
+However, in some cases, it may be sent to the company instead.

-• Most fines need to be paid within 14 days to prevent an increase, but once liability is transferred, the 14 days will reset.
+Most fines must be paid within 14 days to avoid an increase.
+Once liability has been transferred, this 14-day window will reset.

 What happens when we can’t transfer liability to you?